AdobeDocs/graphql-mesh-gateway/src/pages/index.md

 ## Overview

-API Mesh allows businesses to access functionality across multiple systems to provide better end-user experiences.
-API Mesh allows developers to configure multiple APIs and other sources and serve them through a single gateway.
+The API Mesh allows businesses to access functionality across multiple systems to provide better end-user experiences.
+The API Mesh allows developers to configure multiple APIs and other sources and serve them through a single gateway.
 Developers can query the combined sources through a single [GraphQL] query.
 Adobe Commerce, for example, also [supports GraphQL queries].

 ## Discover